craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 When they are not retreating from intruders, they are harvesting lichen and algae from pools of water, hunting rodents and small insects, and producing simple arms, armors, and textiles with the tools and supplies given to them by their Kobold keepers.

 ### Unusual Rodents
+A population of Unusual Rodents has escaped containment and survived the meager hunts of the loyalists.

 ## Exploring this Place
 For a few miles, at the bottom of this great hell, a series of chambers continually produce a varied combination of the following types of rooms.